Indigenous

 • land and resources management

-• land claims
+• land claims interpretation and application

 • land codes and environmental laws